utkarshayachit/azbatch-starter-connectivity/readme.md

 # Currently Working On

+- Testing not done yet, just checked sussesful deployment in the bicep template
-- ADD dns resolver to allow private endpoint resolution when using p2s vpn connectivity.
+- Deployed: dns resolver to allow private endpoint resolution when using p2s vpn connectivity.

 - Design Question: How to allow flexibility in not deploying JumpBox, VpnGw, AzFw but keep the configurations for UDR, NSG etc in the config file?